-RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 4: RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee of our Board of Directors has engaged Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018 and is seeking ratification of such selection by our stockholders at the annual meeting.
+The Audit Committee of our Board of Directors has engaged Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 and is seeking ratification of such selection by our stockholders at the annual meeting.
 Ernst & Young LLP was selected by the Audit Committee as our independent registered public accounting firm in March 2015.
 Representatives of Ernst & Young LLP are expected to be present at the annual meeting.
-They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.
+They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate guestions.

 Neither our bylaws nor other governing documents or law require stockholder ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm.
 However, the Audit Committee is submitting the selection of Ernst & Young LLP to our stockholders for ratification as a matter of good corporate practice.
 If our stockholders fail to ratify the selection, the Audit Committee will reconsider whether to retain Ernst & Young LLP.
-Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of ACADIA and our stockholders.
+Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of Acadia and our stockholders.

-To be approved, the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm must receive a "For" vote from the majority of shares present in person or represented by proxy and entitled to vote on this matter at the annual meeting.
-Abstentions and broker non-votes, if any, will be counted toward a quorum for Proposal 4, and abstentions will have the same effect as "Against" votes.
+To be approved, the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm must receive a "For" vote from the majority of shares present at the meeting or represented by proxy and entitled to vote on this matter.
+Abstentions will have the same effect as "Against" votes.